parameshwarbhat411/github-open-source-insights-pipeline/README.md

-# GitHub Gems: Driving Open-Source Investments With Data

-## Project Title and Description
-**GitHub Gems: Driving Open-Source Investments With Data**
+# GitHub Open Source ETL Pipeline

+## Overview
+**GitHub Open Source ETL Pipeline**

-This ETL (Extract, Transform, Load) project provides an insightful analysis of GitHub open-source projects.
+This ETL (Extract, Transform, Load) project provides an insightful analysis of GitHub open-source repositories.
 Designed for investors and companies considering open-source investments, it offers a detailed view of project dynamics, community engagement, and technological innovation.
 Data sourced daily from GH Archive is processed and presented in a SQL database format, enabling straightforward querying and advanced analysis.

 ## Key Metrics Targeted
-The ETL pipeline targets an array of metrics to provide a multidimensional understanding of open-source projects:
+The ETL pipeline targets an array of metrics to provide a multidimensional understanding of open-source repositories:

 - **Popularity Metrics:** Tracks the growth rate of repositories based on stars and forks to gauge overall popularity.
 - **Contribution Metrics:** Assesses contributions through commit activities and pull request rates to understand developer involvement.

+## Future work
 - **Influence Score:** A composite metric that integrates various signals such as stars, forks, and issues to evaluate the project's influence.
 - **Developer Engagement Index:** Measures the frequency and recency of contributions, indicating active development and project health.
 - **Issue Resolution Efficiency:** Analyzes how quickly issues are resolved, offering insights into the project's operational efficiency.